dakotasanchez/java-chat/README.md

 =====

 - Have java installed
-- Have java javac and jar in your PATH
+- Have java and javac in your PATH

 Jars are in jars directory but if needed: